Pivot

 Introduction

-The Pivot transformation in ETLBox allows you to turn a vertical set of rows into a horizontal table, essentially converting rows into columns.
-This is useful when dealing with structured data that you want to summarize or reshape, such as turning a list of monthly values into a single row where each column represents a month.
+The Pivot transformation in ETLBox allows you to reshape data by converting rows into columns, effectively pivoting vertical data into a horizontal format.
+This is ideal for summarizing or restructuring data, such as turning a list of monthly values into a single row where each column represents a month.

 For example, given the following input data: